 Passover or Easter

-While Passover and Easter are close together this year - with, Passover beginning this Friday evening, and Easter on Sunday - the reality is that they have nothing to do with each other.
+While Passover and Easter are close together this year - with, Passover beginning on Friday evening, April 15th, and Easter on Sunday, April 17th - this doesn't mean that they have anything do with each other.
+The reality is, that they have nothing to do with each other and shouldn't even be considered to have anything to do with one another.
 The supposed Good Friday celebration that begins the Easter weekend, cannot be found in Scripture, nor, is it the day of Messiah's death and crucifixion.
 Neither does Easter Sunday have anything to do with Messiah's resurrection.
 For that matter, it has nothing to do with Scripture period.
 The Scriptures from the Tanakh (Old Covenant) to the Brit Chadashah (New Covenant) are clear regarding Adonai's command about the observance of Passover.
 However, there is no mention (not even one) regarding the observance of any easter celebration.

 Every year many will gather together at sunrise on Easter Sunday to celebrate the Messiah's Resurrection, while others will be gathering to observe Passover to remember His Sacrifice, as well as His Resurrection.
 Both groups will be celebrating the Resurrection of the Messiah.